Lesser-Known Best Tourist Spots in Japan: A Guide to the Road Less Traveled

 Discover the Okinawa Islands’ picture-perfect beaches, where powdery white sands meet crystal-clear waters in a breathtaking display of natural beauty.

-You can relax on the shores of Emerald Beach, snorkel in the vibrant coral gardens of Maeda Flats, or catch some waves at Sunabe Seawall.
+You can relax on Emerald Beach’s shores, snorkel in Maeda Flats’s vibrant coral gardens, or catch some waves at Sunabe Seawall.

-With countless idyllic beaches, you’ll never run out of options for sunbathing, swimming, and seaside fun in Okinawa.
+With countless idyllic beaches, Okinawa offers endless options for sunbathing, swimming, and seaside fun.

 Scuba Diving and Snorkeling